strmlineapp-ux/agileflow/src/components/docs/design-system.md

     - **Card-level Actions**: To show an action icon (like delete) for the entire card, place the action button (and its `<TooltipProvider>`) **inside the `<CardHeader>`**.
 Then, apply the `group` class to the `<CardHeader>` itself.
 This correctly scopes the `group-hover:opacity-100` effect to the header area, preventing it from activating when the user hovers over the card's content.
 The standard icon for deleting a card is a circular `cancel` icon that appears on hover, absolutely positioned to the corner of the card.
     - **Item-level Actions**: For actions on individual items *within* a card (like Badges in a Collection or Users in a Team), apply the `group` class to the immediate container of **each individual item**.
 The action button inside that container uses `group-hover:opacity-100`.
 This ensures that hovering one item only reveals its own actions.
 -   **Drag-to-Duplicate & Create**:
     -   **Interaction & Implementation**: A designated "Add New" icon (`<Button>`) acts as a drop zone.
 To ensure this works reliably, the `useDroppable` hook from `@dnd-kit` must be applied to a **permanently rendered wrapper `div`** around the button.
-The button *inside* this wrapper can be visually hidden (e.g., with the `hidden` class based on the `isDragModifierPressed` state), but the wrapper `div` itself must always be present in the DOM.
+The button *inside* this wrapper can be visually hidden (e.g., with the `hidden` class based on the `isDragging` state), but the wrapper `div` itself must always be present in the DOM.
 This ensures `@dnd-kit` can register it as a valid drop zone when the drag operation begins.
 While a card is being dragged, this zone becomes highlighted with a ring to indicate it can accept a drop.
     -   **Behavior (Duplicate)**: Dropping any card (pinned or not, from the main board or the shared panel) creates a deep, independent copy of the original.
 The new card is given a unique ID, a modified name (e.g., with `(Copy)`), and a unique URL path.
 It is placed immediately after the original in the list.
 Its ownership is assigned to the current user's context.
     -   **Behavior (Create)**: Clicking the "Add New" button will create a fresh, default item.
 The item is intelligently placed *before* any pinned items, preserving the integrity of the core page structure.
     -   **Smart Unlinking**: If the duplicated card was a *linked* item (e.g., a shared calendar from another user), the original linked item is automatically removed from the user's board after the copy is created.
 This provides a clean "copy and replace" workflow.